“I need to call Sarah.”

 The child didn’t start at 50-50.
 As a toddler, everything was “mine!”
 Every toy, every snack, every space belonged to them.
 When a sibling reached for something, the response was immediate: grab it, hold it, protect it.
 But parents and siblings kept making the child share anyway.
 Each time, the child complied but held onto “mine” internally.
 Contradictions accumulated with every forced sharing, building pressure that had nowhere to go.
 Then one day the child wanted something another kid had, and that kid wouldn’t share.
 The unfairness hit from the other side, and that was the final straw.
 Fairness became “sharing is caring.”

-Perspective changes when contradictions accumulate pressure beyond what the current logic can handle.
-The model reorganizes not just its content, but how it sees.
-Figure 5 marked this change as transformation ⓸.
+Perspective changes when contradictions accumulate past what current logic can hold.
+The model reorganizes not just its content but how it sees.

 2.4 Between Blue and Red Spaces